byandell/ESIIL/README.md

 ## Meeting Notes and Agendas

-Meeting notes and agendas will be regularly updated here to keep all group members informed and engaged with the progress and direction of the project.
+When you meet with your advisor, collaborators, or a team, you should take notes here.

 ## Contributing to This Repository

-We welcome contributions from all group members.
 To maintain the quality and integrity of the repository, please adhere to the following guidelines:

 - Make sure all commits have a clear and concise message.
 - Document any major changes or decisions in the meeting notes.